Published by:

 This strategy outlines the ways the Victorian Veterans Council (VVC) will engage with:

-• Victorian veterans community
+• Victorian veterans

 • families of Victorian veterans

-• the ex-service organisation (ESO) sector.
+• the ex-service organisation (ESO) sector

 The VVC’s commitment